Wednesday, January 7, 2026

 Ford Mansion (Photo: Rob Shenk on Flickr)

-The Georgian style mansion, built in 1774, that was Washington's headquarters, is now part of the the Morristown National Historical Park.
+The Georgian-style mansion built in 1774, which was Washington's headquarters, is now part of the Morristown National Historical Park.

 No comments: